-Next, we will discuss step by step how to implement the loop display of custom parameters in the article of the security CMS template.
+Next, we will discuss step by step how to implement the loop display of custom parameters in the Anqi CMS template.

 Step 1: Understand and create custom parameters

-In the AnQi CMS, custom parameters are defined based on the 'content model'.This means you can set exclusive parameters for different types of content (such as articles, products, etc.).For example, an article model may have parameters such as "author", "source", while a product model may have parameters such as "size", "color".
+In Anqi CMS, custom parameters are defined based on the 'content model'.This means you can set exclusive parameters for different types of content (such as articles, products, etc).For example, the article model can have parameters such as 'author' and 'source', while the product model can have parameters such as 'size' and 'color'.

-To create these custom parameters, you need to set them up in the security CMS backend:
+To create these custom parameters, you need to set them in the Anqi CMS backend:

-- Log in to the backend, navigate toContent management>Content Model.
+- Log in to the backend and navigate toContent Management>Content model.

-- Select the content model you want to add custom parameters to (such as "Article Model
+- Select the content model you want to add custom parameters to (such as "article model"), click the "Edit" button.

-- On the content model editing page, find the 'Content Model Custom Fields' section.
+- On the content model editing page, find the 'Content Model Custom Field' section.

-For example, if you want to add a "source" parameter to an article, you can create a call field namedsource,Parameter name is "Article Source", field type is "Single Line Text" custom field.
+For example, if you want to add a "source" parameter to an article, you can create a call field namedsourceThe parameter named "Article Source", a custom field of type "Single Line Text".

-Step 2: Display custom parameters on the article detail page.
+Step 2: Display the custom parameter on the article detail page.

-If you know the specific name of the custom parameter (for exampleauthororsourceIt can be called directly in the following way:
+If you know the specific name of the custom parameter (for example,authororsource),can be called directly in the following way:

 {# 假设您在后台创建了调用字段为 author 和 source 的自定义参数 #}